 LuxOR is a decentralized unit based in Luxembourg and Brussels, with further colleagues working from Canada, South Africa, and the field.

-Lead MSF OCB operational research strategy, supervising OR teams, promoting scientific publications and coordinating OR training initiatives.
+Lead MSF OCB operational research strategy, supervise OR teams, promote scientific publications, and coordinate OR training initiatives.

 Coordination and liaison with operations and medical departments in Brussels, and MSF Luxembourg, technical support to the epidemiologist pool.

 Senior OR Support and Documentation: Rafael Van den Bergh

 Operational research support, focal point WASH, vector control; migration, victims of torture (VoT) and mental health.